dotlang/language/doc/RFE.md

 Functions should not be expected to define their expectations regarding "behaviors".
 They just specify data inputs and make function calls.
 For non generic functions, if those calls don't point to an actual implementation, compiler will issue an error.
 For generic functions, this will mean that any call to a function which does not rely on the generic type, will be checked by compiler even if there is no call to that function.
 Any call to another function relying on generic argument, will be checked by compiler to bee defined.

-? - Change template notation to `!`.
+Y - State that we no longer have "empty types"

-? - Simplification:
+Y - (OK) remove chaining operator. it is a syntax sugar which is ugly and not very necessary.

-- (OK) remove chaining operator. it is a syntax sugar which is ugly and not very necessary.
+Y - Simplification:
 - type casting: can we use a core function? instead of `%`?
 `%Point<int>{{x:10, y:20}}`
 `%Point!int{x:10, y:20}`